 The Lightning named FRANTZ JEAN as goaltending coach on September 7, 2010.
-Entering his 6th season, he works with all goaltenders in the organization.
-Jean has been involved in coaching for more then 25 years.
+Currently entering his ninth season, he works with and develops all goaltenders in the organization.
+Jean has been involved in coaching for nearly 30 years.

 During his tenure with the Lightning, Jean helped guide the organization's goaltenders to the 2018 Eastern Conference Final, 2016 Eastern Conference Final, 2015 Stanley Cup Final, 2014 NHL Conference Quarterfinal, 2013 Calder Cup Final (AHL), 2012 Calder and Kelly Cup (ECHL) Championships as well as the 2011 NHL Eastern Conference Final.
 He has been instrumental in aiding the transition of Russian phenom Andrei Vasilevskiy to the North American style of play.
 The 24-year-old excelled in his first full season as the Lightning's No. 1 netminder, being named to the NHL All-Star Game and as a finalist for the Vezina Trophy, awarded annual to the league's top netminder.
 He also helped the Lightning to the Eastern Conference Final, falling one game short of the team's third trip to the Stanley Cup Final.
 Vasilevskiy also represented Russia internationally at the 2017 World Championships and was named the tournament top goaltender after going 6-2 with a 1.72 goals-against average and a .936 save percentage with three shutouts.

 During his time in Tampa Bay, Jean has helped produce two Vezina Trophy finalists with Ben Bishop, recognized twice during his time with Tampa Bay, joining Vasilevskiy.
 Bishop was also named to the 2016 NHL All-Star Game and became the franchise's all-time leader in numerous goaltending statistical categories.